Building a Better Austin

 The Capital Improvements Program (CIP) is the part of Austin Energy’s operations that stays ahead of growth by working every day to build a better electric system for our customers.

-Austin Energy allocates more than $200 million annually in its CIP budget to increase reliability, prevent power outages, and account for growth.
-As a community-owned utility in one of the fastest-growing regions in the country, Austin Energy added 9,811 residential customers in 2016.
-The organization also makes upgrades as infrastructure ages and technology advances.
-The money comes from electric rates or from long-term borrowing that is backed by electric rates.
+Since Austin Energy increases its customer base every year, the organization allocates more than $200 million annually in its CIP budget to increase reliability, prevent power outages, and account for growth.
+As a community-owned utility in one of the fastest-growing regions in the country, Austin Energy is responsible for both increasing the electrical capacity to serve the fastest growing areas of the city, and for upgrading outdated infrastructure and technology across the service territory.

 The CIP complements Austin Energy’s mission by providing the infrastructure and funding needed to safely deliver clean, reliable energy and excellent customer service to customers at an affordable price.